 At Screen Canberra, Shirelle looks after our operational finances, and in conjunction with our Accountants, manages the grants and investments of our various funds and initiatives.
-She also works closely with the Senior Manager as Governance Assistant for the organisation.
+She also works closely with the Board as Governance Manager for the organisation.

 David Court is Founder of Compton School, Australia’s first creative business school and a director of the Sydney Children’s Hospital Foundation.
 He was formerly Head of Screen Business at the Australian Film Television & Radio School where he developed Australia’s first screen business qualification.

 David has been involved in the financing of more than a dozen film and television productions including John Weiley’s ANTARCTICA, Baz Luhrmann’s STRICTLY BALLROOM, Dean Cavell’s THE WIGGLES MOVIE, Jerzy Domaradski’s LILIAN’S STORY, Robert Connolly’s THE BANK, Guy Gross’s OLD TOM, Andrew Horne’s THE ANIMATED LEUNIG and Don Featherstone’s THE ONE PERCENTERS.
 David was founding editor of the authoritative industry newsletter Entertainment Business Review.
 As author of Film Assistance: Future Options (Allen & Unwin, 1986), he was the policy architect of the Film Finance Corporation, established by the Australian Government in 1988.
 In 2010, with Sir Peter Jackson, he undertook a review of the New Zealand Film Commission for the NZ Government.